adeldaoud/adeldaoud.github.io/SUPPLEMENTARY_DATA/index.md

 {% include toc.html %}

+# This page is still under construction!
+It will go live soon with additional material for my various projects (code, data, extras, etc.)

-# Supplementary data and resources
+## Supplementary data and resources

 * 2016 **Daoud, Adel** and Kohl, Sebastian, How Much Do Sociologists Write About Economic Topics?
 Using Big-Data to Test Some Conventional Views in Economic Sociology, 1890 to 2014.
 MPIfG Discussion Paper 16/7 (peer-reviewed)
 [the paper](http://www.mpifg.de/pu/mpifg_dp/dp16-7.pdf), [supplementary data]()